A first-time DUI in Las Vegas Nevada without serious injuries is a misdemeanor carrying five main penalties:

 DUI Court usually lasts one (1) year and costs thousands of dollars.
 The defendant is required to participate in counseling, court monitoring, alcohol testing, wearing a SCRAM anklet, and other terms.27

 In practice, juries are more likely than judges to find defendants not guilty.
-Part of the reason is that judges have presided over many DUI cases, and experience has hardened them.
+Part of the reason is that judges have presided over many cases, and experience has hardened them.

 - NRS 193.150.